Guardrail Rules UI

 Combined Target and Subjects

-target and subjects conditions must match for the rule to apply.- Rules are evaluated in order.
-Only the first matching rule is applied; subsequent rules are ignored for that request.
+target and subjects conditions must match for the rule to apply.- All rules are evaluated for every request.
+The guardrails from all matching rules are combined (union) and applied together.

 - Each rule can target specific users, teams, models, metadata, or MCP servers, and can enforce different guardrails on any combination of hooks.